 The second half of the module – on service management – is based around the ITIL® Service Management framework.
 You will be introduced to the five stages of the Service Lifecycle:

 Service Strategy involves planning new and changed services to support and achieve the goals of the organisation

 Service Design entails designing an IT service, including the processes and policies that support the service

 Service Transition turns a design for a service into an operational service and manages the transition as the new service becomes operational

 Service Operation concerns itself with running services efficiently and effectively

 Continual Service Improvement is a process that helps to create better services by identifying and implementing improvements to existing services.

 Throughout this part of the module, the principles of good service management will be emphasised.

 An essential part of both project management and service management is working with other people.
 Therefore, you will look at some of the issues that may arise when working in a team and when managing other people.
-There will be at least one opportunity for you to work with other students studying this module.

 This module provides you with a basis for further study of project management and service management, and introduces you to many of the concepts that are tested by the BCS Professional Certification in IS Project Management and IT Service Management.